 Her work has garnered numerous awards including seven Emmys.
 She is currently a Board member of Gesturtek, Inc. and The Alex Foundation.
 Deborah enjoys being in and introducing others to nature and wildlife.
 Among her many interests are birds, animal behavior and cognition, wildlife photography, hiking, travel, dance, and decorative arts.

-Alex Zagoreos, Secretary- Alex is a Senior Advisor of Lazard Asset Management, with 44 years of investment experience investing in international and emerging markets.
+Alex Zagoreos, Treasurer- Alex is a Senior Advisor of Lazard Asset Management, with 44 years of investment experience investing in international and emerging markets.
 He received a B.A. from Columbia College, as well as a M.B.A. and Masters of International Affairs from Columbia University.
 He served on active duty as an officer for 2 years in the United States Navy.

 He is currently Director of The World Trust Fund and Lazard Emerging World Fund and on the Board of Directors of the following companies: Alpha Andromeda Trust, and Probank (Athens) and The Emerging Markets Telecommunications Fund.
 He is chairman of Taiwan Opportunities Fund Limited, The Egypt Trust and The Utilico Emerging Markets Fund.